 RECOVER FOR LIFE

 The disease of addiction has hit Franklin County hard and we are ready to recover.
 We know that recovery won’t happen overnight.
 It isn’t a one-time thing we get over and move on from, it’s a constant ongoing battle.
-That’s why we’re in this for the long haul, helping our residents recover to save their lives and stay in recovery for life.
-Together, we are recovering from opioid addiction as well as recovering from the stigma that surrounds this disease.
+That’s why we’re in this for the long haul, helping our residents recover for life.
+Together, we recover from addiction and the stigma that surrounds this disease.

 MORE THAN THE ADDICTION

 Our perceptions of addiction fail to paint a complete picture.
-Everyone is more than their addiction.
-And everyone should have the opportunity to become the person they want to be.
-These profiles chronicle the recovery journey and paint a picture of a person’s identity even through the struggles of addiction.
+Every individual is more than their addiction and should have the opportunity to become the person they want to be.
+These profiles chronicle Franklin County residents’ recovery journeys and paint a picture of each person’s identity despite their struggles with the disease of addiction.

 Gambit